welkinlan/ProjectNBAPK/README.md

 NBAPK (Tian Lan, Yukun Gao, Yanming Zhou)
 =====

-This project makes your dream NBA team come true.
-Build 2 NBA teams and fight!
+This project endows you the ability to build your dream NBA team.
+You are encouraged to build 2 NBA teams and P.K. to see which one actually gets higher score!
-- Website built in Django.
+- Website built in Django (Python web framework).
 - HTML built by Bootstrap.

 To play this game, you are to: